 OPC classic provided separate specifications for exchanging process data, alarms and historical data.
 OPC classic was operating at higher layers and not at the field level machine-to-machine communication layer.
 Some limitations with OPC classic were its platform dependence (Microsoft DCOM), vulnerability to attacks, data inconsistencies and inadequate data models.

-In 2008, OPC Foundation integrated all the functionality of OPC classic into one extensible framework which is platform independent and brought in a Service Oriented Architecture, that is now known as OPC UA – Open Platform Communication Unified Architecture.
+In 2008, OPC Foundation integrated all the functionality of OPC classic into one extensible framework which is platform independent and brought in a Service Oriented Architecture, that is now known as Open Platform Communication Unified Architecture (OPC UA).
 It has emerged as the next generation of OPC classic and can exist both in the factory floor and the enterprise.
 It provides an easier way for modeling of objects available around the factory floor and making them available to enterprise systems.
-OPC UA – Open Platform Communication Unified Architecture is a more secure and reliable mechanism for information exchange between enterprise systems.
+OPC Unified Architecture (OPC UA) is a more secure and reliable mechanism for information exchange between enterprise systems.
 It operates on different hardware platforms and operating systems which provides interoperability among devices from multiple vendors.

 Architecture for IT/OT convergence